Spartronics4915/Vision/BuildRaspi.md

 Following are details on how to buy, provision and operate a raspi based on the FRCVision-rPi image.
 Additional customizations are offered to maximize utility in the context of Spatronics4915.
+These are the steps needed to build a raspi that can be used as a base-image.
+If you already have a base-image available, use it skip these steps.
+In that case, remember to set the static IP and drive script appropriate for the raspi's role on the robot.

 ### make sure you have a raspi 3 with picam